SMBC Group: Jenius Bank

+In early 2026, SMBC notified impacted U.S. states of plans to wind down and close Jenius Bank in March of that year.
+In early May 2026, Jenius Bank savings accounts customers were transitioned to Axos Bank.

 Exposure to SMEs

 Compared with its two megabank rivals, SMBC group has a greater exposure on retail customers and small and medium-size enterprises rather than large corporate clients.
 The group has implemented several strategic initiatives to support small and medium-sized enterprises (SMEs) across various regions.
 For instance, the SMBC Asia Rising Fund is a dedicated initiative aimed at supporting the growth of SMEs across Asia by providing access to financing and fostering cross-border business opportunities.
 By focusing on SMEs, the fund seeks to drive regional economic development while empowering smaller businesses to expand their operations and compete on a global scale.
 In November 2024, SMBC's Asia Rising Fund made a strategic investment in MODIFI, a digital trade finance platform.

 In Indonesia, SMBC holds a significant stake in Bank BTPN which focuses on providing financial services to micro, small, and medium enterprises (MSMEs), as well as underbanked social groups.

 Domestically, SMBC's Wholesale Business Unit services include financing, investment management, payments, M&A advisory, leasing, and real estate brokerage.

 The group's loan balance reached ¥19.6 billion ($143 million) for mid-sized corporates and SMEs during the year ending March 2022.
 Notably, in the January to March 2022 quarter, the average loan balance for SMEs and mid-sized companies exceeded that of large corporates.

 On the risk perspective, the SME exposure is seen as higher risk assets by rating agencies.
 For instance, S&P Global Ratings and Fitch ratings mentioned that SMBC group's exposure to mid-sized corporates and SMEs, while providing higher margin, may leave asset quality more susceptible to economic downcycles than peers.